BezDailey/pong/README.md

 # Pong Game

-A simple Pong game built using JavaScript and HTML5 canvas.
+A simple Pong game built using modern JavaScript (ES6) and HTML5 Canvas.
+This project serves as an introduction to game development in JavaScript and demonstrates fundamental concepts such as animation, collision detection, and user input handling.
+The codebase is documented using JSDoc for better maintainability and understanding.

 ## Table of Contents
 - [Features](#features)